apache/hbase-operator-tools/hbase-tools/README.md

 ### Usage

 This tool requires the master logs path as parameter.
 Assuming classpath is properly set, can be run as follows:

 ```
-$ hbase org.apache.hbase.RegionsOnUnknownServersRecoverer PATH_TO_MASTER_LOGS
+$ hbase org.apache.hbase.RegionsOnUnknownServersRecoverer PATH_TO_MASTER_LOGS [dryRun]
 ```

+The `dryRun` optional parameter will just parse the logs and print the list of unknown servers, without invoking `hbck2 scheduleRecoveries` command.

 ### Implementation Details